umernalla/BDS-Test/README.md

     .serviceName("ELEKTRON_DD").name("BDS_VOD"), appClient, 0);

 ```
-You will also note that I have specified **BDS\_VOD** as the name of the SymbolList that I am requesting.
+You will also note that I have changed the name of the of the SymbolList that I am requesting to **BDS\_VOD**.

 Another key difference between MarketPrice data and a SymbolList is that the SymbolList response is in the form of a Map - rather than the simpler FieldList of the MarketPrice response.